 Heat pumps are very similar to refrigerators—they both use refrigerants.

 Just as the name suggests, they work by pumping heating to or from your house (It depends on whether you want your home heated or cooled).

 To absorb the heat from the outdoors, heat pumps evaporate the refrigerant at low pressure.
 The refrigerant is then transported into your house, where it’s condensed to release the heat into your living space.

 Most people think that heat pumps only work to heat homes during the cold seasons.
 That’s not the case.
 When the process is reversed, heat pumps can cool homes during the hot summer days.

 The early-day heat pumps used to use a type of refrigerant called Freon (R-22).
 However, they later discovered that the refrigerant posed a threat to our lives and the environment.
-Freon was later banned and is no longer in production.
+AC unit Freon was later banned and is no longer in production.

 “Modern-day” heat pumps now make use of the new and environmentally friendly refrigerants.